 SPC outlooks are issued daily, in UTC time (subtract 6 hours for CST, 5 for CDT):

-It is important not to rigidly associate the type of risk area (SLGT, MDT, HIGH) with the severe potential for any given thunderstorm in the risk area.
+It is important not to rigidly associate the type of risk area (MRGL, SLGT, MDT, HIGH) with the severe potential for any given thunderstorm in the risk area.
 That is, just because a SLGT risk is forecast does not necessarily mean that the thunderstorms within the risk area will be slightly severe.
 Sometimes, violent tornadoes occur in SLGT or MDT risk areas as opposed to HIGH.
-The reason for this is the synoptic situation producing the violent tornadoes may be confined to a relatively small area.
+The reason for this is the synoptic situation producing the violent tornadoes may be confined to a relatively small area or a very conditional, uncertain situation.
 Another SLGT risk area may cover several states in which only one or two tornadoes may develop.
 Some SLGT situations won't involve a threat of tornadoes or supercells, but sustained multicell storms with a threat for severe hail and wind damage.
 HIGH risk situations, which are rarely forecast, signifies that either an outbreak of tornadoes or extreme and widespread severe wind event is likely.

 Remember that almost any thunderstorm can, at some point in its lifetime, produce severe or nearly severe weather.
 Any thunderstorm can kill.
 SPC severe weather outlooks, though, forecast the development of well-organized severe weather events, most capable of damage and injury from tornadoes, damaging winds or large hail.
 They are not meant to cover every isolated, brief or marginally severe thunderstorm; otherwise the general thunder and SLGT risk lines would nearly always be the same.

 Pulse-type thunderstorms, consisting primarily of solitary brief severe updrafts (often found in environments with weak vertical wind shear) are not considered to be organized.
-Convection of this type, and isolated severe storms with marginal intensities or short durations, will likely not be included in a risk area.
-When an unusually dense or large area of marginally severe reports is anticipated, though, the area of concern will probably be included in a SLGT risk.
+Convection of this type, and isolated severe storms with marginal intensities or short durations, may not be included in a risk area, unless confidence is good enough to draw MRGL risk.
+When an unusually dense or large area of low-end severe reports is anticipated, though, the area of concern will probably be included in a SLGT risk.
 Examples of "organized" convection include supercells, squall lines, and multicell thunderstorm complexes.

 General thunderstorm outlooks are guidance for local forecasters concerning the possibility of more than very isolated or brief thunderstorms in or near their areas.
 General thunderstorm outlooks forecast thunderstorm coverage of 10% or more of the broad region drawn since almost any thunderstorm may produce a brief severe weather event, it doesn't necessarily mean there is a conflict when a severe thunderstorm warning is issued by a local NWS office in an SPC general thunderstorm outlook.